-Your digestive system is responsible for breaking down and absorbing all the food we eat, and then subsequently delivering nutrients to your body’s cells.
-Over a lifetime, the average person ingests more than 25 tons of food; however, as well as providing nutrients, this food may also contain damaging bacteria, viruses, and toxins.
-The gut wall – or mucosal layer – has the unique role of absorbing health-promoting nutrients and molecules, while also providing protection to the body by preventing the entry of toxins or pathogens into the blood stream.
+Your digestive system is responsible for breaking down and absorbing all the food you eat.
+It subsequently delivers nutrients to your body’s cells.
+Over a lifetime, the average person ingests more than 25 tons of food.
+However, as well as providing nutrients, this food may also contain damaging bacteria, viruses, and toxins.
+The gut wall – or mucosal layer – has the unique role of absorbing health-promoting nutrients and molecules.
+It also provides protection to the body by preventing the entry of toxins or pathogens into the blood stream.

 The mouth: Digestion begins in the mouth with the mechanical action of chewing food and the chemical action of saliva.
 Chewing breaks down food and increases the surface area available for saliva to work on.
-Saliva is mostly made of water, but also contains the enzymes salivary amylase and ingual lipase, which begin breaking down carbohydrates, proteins, and fats.
+Saliva is mostly made of water, but also contains the enzymes salivary amylase and ingual lipase.
+These begin breaking down carbohydrates, proteins, and fats.
 Many people do not chew their food properly, which creates additional stress on the rest of the digestive system.
-It is important to master the art of eating mindfully to begin the digestion process correctly.
+It is important to master the art of eating mindfully.
+This will begin the digestion process correctly and achieve optimal digestive health.

 The small intestine, pancreas & gall bladder: Once your food has spent some time in the stomach being liquefied into a substance called chyme, it is methodically squirted into the first part of the small intestine – the duodenum.
-The very presence of chyme in the duodenum triggers the release of two hormones: cholecystokinin and secretin, which serve the following functions:
+The very presence of chyme in the duodenum triggers the release of two hormones: cholecystokinin and secretin.
+These serve the following functions:

 1. Sending a message to the brain, telling us that we are full.